The path to becoming elite starts with proper skating form!

 Common skating form flaws include;

-Poor body position - Bending too much overall, or bending specifically at the waist instead of the knees.
+Poor body position - Bending too much overall or bending specifically at the waist instead of the knees.

-Poor balance - Head down leaving a player off balance because of excessive forward lean.
+Poor balance - Head down, leaving a player off balance because of excessive forward lean.

 The good news is all of these flaws are correctable If a player can get those three B's in line!

-Below we examine the foundations of the 3B's visually as players (especially younger ones) are visual learners.
-Have your player examine these pictures and then emulate the form and technique both on and off the ice ... it will only help them improve their skating and their overall game.
+Below we visually examine the foundations of the 3B's as players (especially younger ones) are visual learners.
+Have your player examine these pictures and then emulate the form and technique on and off the ice ... it will only help them improve their skating and overall game.
 However, it will take time and effort to reconstruct poor habits, so don't expect your player to become Conor McDavid overnight lol!

-The point is the proper form in any sport is essential for success and hockey is no different.
-However, the concepts to get a player there are quite simple, all the player needs to do is emulate and implement the right approach.
+The point is the proper form in any sport is essential for success, and hockey is no different.
+However, the concepts to get a player there are quite simple; all the player needs to do is emulate and implement the right approach.

-I will leave you with this final thought, which I heard from a very wise and older, volunteer t-ball instructor in my town.
+I will leave you with this final thought, which I heard from a very wise and older volunteer t-ball instructor in my town.
 "Practice does not make perfect ...
-PRACTICE MAKES PERMANENT!"
-So a player can practice all they want, but if they don't practice properly they are just permanently cementing bad habits.
+Practice makes permanent!"
+So a player can practice all they want, but if they don't practice properly, they are just permanently cementing bad habits.